 Here is more of an explanation of each component of the formula:

 This formula may seem pretty basic, but I have noticed that many people neglect the Big “F”.
 This is why we eat something and then feel hungry an hour later.
+The recommended daily allowance for fiber is about 25 grams a day on a 2,000 calorie diet, but it could vary depending on sex, age, weight and other health needs.
 Great sources of fiber for meals include:

 Whole grains: quinoa or brown rice, farro, millet, or sprouted grain bread.
 You can buy pre-frozen or pre-made brown rice or quinoa from almost any grocery store.
 If I am ordering in Asian food I usually ask for several extra sides of brown rice to use for the rest of the week.